learn-co-students/110920-hypothesis-testing/README.md

 ### 1. Hypotheses and Errors

-The restaurant owners want to know if customers who order queso spend **more or less** than customers who do not order queso.
+The restaurant owners want to know if customers who order queso spend **significantly more *or* significantly less** than customers who do not order queso.

 1a) Describe the null $H_{0}$ and alternative hypotheses $H_{A}$ for this test.